 We encourage students to contact Student Financial Services prior to withdrawing so they can understand the financial impact of their decision.
-In circumstances where the Return to Title IV refund calculation (see below for more information) requires that Emmanuel College return unearned funds to the federal government, the student may still owe a balance to Emmanuel.
+In circumstances where the refund calculation (see below for more information) requires that Emmanuel College return unearned funds to the federal government, the student may still owe a balance to Emmanuel.

-For students receiving military tuition assistance, click here for more information on the financial impact of withdrawing.
+· Military Tuition Assistance: For students receiving military tuition assistance, visit our Veterans Education Benefits page for more information on the financial impact of withdrawing.

 All student loan borrowers are required to complete exit counseling prior to withdrawing, dropping below half-time status or graduating.
-Exit counseling will help you explore your rights and responsibilities and prepare you for repayment.
+Exit counseling will provide you with your rights and responsibilities as a student loan borrower and prepare you for repayment.
 For more information please contact Student Financial Services at 617-735-9938 or via e-mail at firstname.lastname@example.org.

 - Loans will be submitted to the National Student Loan Data System and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.

 - Most loans are deferred (repayments not required) for six months after you are no longer enrolled in school at least half-time.
 Check with your lender for your specific deferment period – also referred to as grace period.

 - Federal student loans have payment options developed to help students in all financial situations.
 Your loan servicer will handle the billing as well as work with you on repayment options.
 To learn more loan servicers visit https://studentaid.gov/manage-loans/repayment/servicers.
 Click here to learn about the different repayment options.